Paruku Indigenous Protected Area

 The land covered by the IPA is held under two pastoral leases purchased by the Aboriginal Lands Trust in 1978.
 Paruku/Lake Gregory and Billiluna properties are managed by the Mulan community with the assistance of the Kimberley Land Council.
 IPA status helps Traditional Owners protect their places of cultural significance, to develop an ecologically sustainable pastoral enterprise and conserve the Paruku wetlands.

 The IPA has several groups of Traditional Owners, including Walmajarri, Jaru and Kukatja peoples.
 Paruku is at the end of a long Dreaming track binding together a large number of people living across a wide area.
 The way the land and waters are managed, including the placement of fences, bores and living camps, is governed by Tjurapalan Tingarri Law.
 The law also binds the Traditional Owners together and expresses their communal ownership of native title.

 IPA activities help to manage the land in accordance with traditional ways, and support cooperative community works.
 Environmental degradation caused by introduced species, along with former overgrazing by cattle, is being addressed with the assistance of IPA funding.

 Traditional plant use has been recorded through ethno-botany field trips, and visitor activities managed through the preparation of a tourism management plan, and construction and maintenance of lakeside campsites.
 Controlled burning practices, and fencing to monitor the impacts of feral horses and cattle, are helping to care for country and maintain the land's health into the future.

-Paruku IPA in managed in line with the following World Conservation Union category:
+Paruku IPA in managed in line with the following International Union for Conservation of Nature category: